Summer in Ota City

 Heiwajima Boat Races

-Spice up your time in Tokyo with a day at the races… the boat races, that is.
-Ota City is home to one of Japan’s few boat racing stadiums, where groups of six boats at a time compete i...
+Spice up your time in Tokyo with a day at the races.
+The boat races, that is.
+Ota City is home to one of Japan’s few boat racing stadiums, where groups of six boats at a time compete in a watery arena..

 More about: Heiwajima Boat Races